safa-abidi/smart-contracts-petshop/README.md

 ![Transaction Pending](/Images/AdoptPending.png "Transaction Pending")<br/>

-After waiting a bit the transaction was confirmed.
+After waiting a bit the transaction was confirmed and we can see that we have a lower amount of ether.
 (Of course we couldn't resist the cute pets and adopted another one :wink:) <br/>

 ![Transaction Confirmed](/Images/AdoptConfirmed2.png "Transaction Confirmed")<br/>